 The scheduled revision of the AIFMD has now been completed at so-called “Level I”, largely to the satisfaction of the Luxembourg fund industry.
 While the initial proposals raised some concerns about suggestions that, for example, the review might call into question the provision of outsourced portfolio and risk management services to EU-domiciled alternative funds by providers outside the EU – specifically, in the post-Brexit UK – these fears have not realised and the final Level I text maintains the possibility to structure AIFs with outsourced services, subject to robust governance and supervision.

-Luxembourg has had for many years a robust substance framework applicable to AIFMs which, in many instances, served as an inspiration for the now adopted AIFMD II framework.
+For many years, Luxembourg has had a robust substance framework applicable to AIFMs which, in many instances, served as an inspiration for the now adopted AIFMD II framework.
 This goes for headcount requirements, delegation rules and other AIFMD II elements.

 As a result – and subject to the delegated acts that are still work in progress – the AIFMD II framework should not massively affect the running of business of Luxembourg-domiciled AIFMs.
-Likewise, the revised AIFMD legislation also seeks to ensure better access to liquidity management tools through new mandates for managers, reflecting longstanding practice that has served Luxembourg well.
+Likewise, the revised AIFMD legislation also seeks to ensure better access to liquidity management tools through new mandates for managers, reflecting long-standing practice that has served Luxembourg well.

-The deadline for member states to adopt AIFMD II into national law falls in April 2026, and the directive still has to be fleshed out with delegated legislation, but already there is considerable clarity on how the rules will apply.
-For example, AIFMD II clarifies that the model for white-label funds with third-party AIFMs is being maintained subject to adequate governance, most of which is already in place in Luxembourg – therefore only very small tweaks are likely to be required.
+The deadline for Member States to adopt AIFMD II into national law falls in April 2026, and the directive still has to be fleshed out with delegated legislation, but already there is considerable clarity on how the rules will apply.
+For example, AIFMD II clarifies that the model for white-label funds with third-party AIFMs is being maintained subject to adequate governance, most of which is already in place in Luxembourg – therefore, only very small tweaks are likely to be required.

 One area in which changes will come is delegation models for ancillary services, but the good news is that the full delegation rules set-up will not apply in cases where the distributor is itself licensed.
 That is excellent news to Luxembourg funds which often use a so-called “open-architecture” distribution model.